 This training program funded by the National Institutes of Health provides interdisciplinary training in translational research in neurorehabilitation.
 A stipend and training related expenses for up to three years are provided.
 Learn more

-Created in fall 2013, the Norton-Ringle fellowship will be used as a recruiting tool, to provide a stipend for a top applicant to the PhD program.
+Created in fall 2013, the Norton-Ringle fellowship is used as a recruiting tool and to provide a stipend for a top applicant to the PhD program.
 Learn more

 To prepare highly qualified, professionally adaptable educators and researchers, and to lead the advancement of rehabilitation science through innovative research, teaching, and service.